 Step 3: Shucking The Oysters

-When they proclaimed, “The world is your oyster,” they forgot to disclaim, “if you know how to shuck.”
+When they proclaimed, “The world is your oyster,” they forgot to disclaim, “as long as you know how to shuck.”
 Once you learn how to shuck them, the doors to enjoying fresher, cheaper oysters will open easily for you.
 In reality, if you want to savor them raw and intact without paying a restaurant premium, you must shuck them yourself.

 How much of a premium do restaurants charge for shucking, you wonder?
 Well, take the York River Oyster for example.
 Aquagrill in NYC charges $2.15 per piece for them, whereas I bought them for about $1 per piece (and that’s mostly the cost of shipping!). $0.25-$1.00 per piece is the range of fees for having someone else shuck them for you.

 Now probably having shucked well over 500 pieces in the last two years, I can tell you that it gets easier with practice.
 I’m no expert, but I can hold my own.
 If you stick to the right size and shape of shell, the activity is reasonably easy–even fun!
-I won’t go into details about how to shuck in this article, but will send you off with this set of instructional YouTube videos.
+I won’t go into details about how to shuck in this article, but will send you off with this video tutorial.

 A few practical tips to make the shucking experience run smoother: